Cartridge (firearms): Nomenclature

 The name of any given cartridge does not necessarily reflect any cartridge or gun dimension.
 The name is merely the standardized and accepted moniker.
 SAAMI (Sporting Arms and Ammunition Manufacturers' Institute) and the European counterpart (CIP) and members of those organizations specify correct cartridge names.

 It is incomplete to refer to a cartridge as a certain "caliber" (e.g., "30-06 caliber"), as the word caliber only describes the bullet diameter.
 The correct full name for this round is .30–'06 Springfield.
 The "-'06" means it was introduced in 1906.
 In sporting arms, the only consistent definition of "caliber" is bore diameter, and dozens of unique .30-caliber round types exist.

 There is considerable variation in cartridge nomenclature.
 Names sometimes reflect various characteristics of the cartridge.
 For example, the .308 Winchester uses a bullet of 308/1000-inch diameter and was standardized by Winchester.
 Conversely, cartridge names often reflect nothing related to the cartridge in any obvious way.
 For example, the .218 Bee uses a bullet of 224/1000-inch diameter, fired through a .22-in bore, etc. The 218 and Bee portions of this cartridge name reflect nothing other than the desires of those who standardized that cartridge.
 Many similar examples exist, for example: .219 Zipper, .221 Fireball, .222 Remington, .256 Winchester, .280 Remington, .307 Winchester, .356 Winchester.

 Where two numbers are used in a cartridge name, the second number may reflect a variety of things.
 Frequently the first number reflects bore diameter (inches or millimeters).
 The second number reflects case length (in inches or mm).
-For example, the 7.62×51mm NATO refers to a bore diameter of 7.62 mm and has an overall case length of 51 mm, with a total length of 71.1 mm.
+For example, the 7.62×51mm NATO refers to a bore diameter of 7.62 mm and an overall case length of 51 mm, with a total length of 71.1 mm.
 The commercial version is the .308 Winchester.